How to Build an Interactive Dashboard in Excel

 8. Assembling and Organizing Your Dashboard Elements

 Once your charts, slicers, and drop-down lists are ready, organize them into a cohesive layout on a single sheet.
-Arrange elements logically, placing KPIs and filters prominently for easy access.

 Tips for Effective Layout